Start9Labs/mastodon-startos/README.md

 ## Installing (on Embassy)

-SSH into an Embassy device.
-`scp` the `.s9pk` to any directory from your local machine.
-Run the following command to determine successful install:
+Run the following commands to determine successful install:
+> :information_source: Change embassy-server-name.local to your Embassy address

 ```
+embassy-cli auth login
+#Enter your embassy password
-appmgr install mastodon.s9pk
+embassy-cli --host https://embassy-server-name.local package install mastodon.s9pk
 ```
+**Tip:** You can also install the ghost.s9pk using **Sideload Service** under the **System > MANAGE** section.
+## Verify Install

+Go to your Embassy Services page, select **Mastodon**, configure and start the service.

+**Done!**